Antonis755/antoniosziso/_posts/2024-02-12-Fitbit-not-connecting-to-clock-faces-Fix.md

 Looking just for the answer?
 Go to the end of this article! if not continue reading.

 I have owned a Fitbit Versa 2 for quite a while, and everything works really well.
-Having it on the same network with a pihole means changing clock faces won't be possible. hey hey hey.
+Having it on the same network with a pihole means changing clock faces won't be possible.

 ### How did I get into this problem?
 And how I tried to fix it.
 I wanted to search for a new clock face, which from versa 2 itself, can't be done.
 Instead, I had to use the app to search and install a new one, and there I came upon a message "Oops looks like there is no Internet connection" (See picture bellow).
 This was a familiar message to me, since I had seen it again in the past and I had fixed it.